 Executive Committee & Board of Directors (Va’ad)

-Contact: Nancy Levin (President)
+Contact: Marc Lipschutz (President)

 Are you skilled in finance, record keeping, presenting or possess other talents?
 If so, you’d make a great addition.
 The Executive Committee is appointed by the President with the approval of the Board of Directors.
 It is comprised of the President, one or more Vice Presidents, the Treasurer, and two or three additional members, at the discretion of the President, at least two of whom are former officers.
 The duties of the Executive Committee are: developing personnel policies, procedures and job descriptions; review personnel roles, functions, responsibilities, salaries and benefits and to make appropriate recommendations to the Board; review and evaluate the performance of professional staff and advise the Board on personnel matters in closed session.
 The Board of Directors is responsible for expressing the voice of the community.
 They are active participants and are responsible for creating committees and managing decisions of the property.
 They oversee investments of congregational funds and securities.
 They are in charge of setting an annual budget that gets approved, as well as an annual fundraising goal.
 The Board also votes in and approves applicants’ memberships and has the authority to engage or dismiss professional staff.
 If you’re curious about the specific roles, come to a Board meeting.
 They happen every third Wednesday of the month at 7:00 PM.